juliantoyeo/42snow_crash/level03/Ressources/README.md

 With `ls -la` we can see that the `level03` executable has the permission of `-rwsr-sr-x`

-The `s` in the permission, means that this executable will be run as the file owner itself, and in this case, the executable will be run as the user `flag03`
+The `s(SUID)` in the permission, means that this executable will be run as the file owner itself, and in this case, the executable will be run as the user `flag03`

 Luckily `flag03` are the user that are able to the get the token from `getflag` command.
 So combine with the previous explot, we could reach our final solution